codmccabe/Math1431/doc/chapter3/.ipynb_checkpoints/35-checkpoint.md

 Horizontal asymptote:
 :::{dropdown} Solution:
-First, we will divide top and bottom by $x$.
+First, we will divide the top and bottom by $x$.

 \begin{align*}
     \frac{x-2}{x-4} & = \frac{1-\frac{2}{x}}{1-\frac{4}{x}}\\